karlseguin/intset/readme.md

 - `Len() int`
 - `Each(f func(value int))`

-(It's hopefully obviously where a `uint32` is expected when dealing with the `uint32` variant)
+(It's hopefully obviously where a `uint32` is expected when dealing with the `uint32` variant, likewise for the `rune` variant)

 ## Intersections and Unions

-Two or more sets can be intersected by calling `Intersect` or `Intersect32`.
+Two or more sets can be intersected by calling `Intersect`, `Intersect32`, or `IntersectRune`.
 This is largely a reference implementation and callers should consider implementing their own.
 For example, maybe you want to stop after finding X matches, want to use a pooled array object to hold intermediary objects, or are fine with getting an array back (rather than a set) (all of which should result in much better performance).

 The method is called via: